WeblateOrg/weblate/docs/admin/access.rst

 .. note::

-    For non-`Custom` access control an instance of each group described above is actulally defined for each project.
+    For non-`Custom` access control an instance of each group described above is actually defined for each project.
 The actual name of those groups will be ``Project@Group``, also displayed in the Django admin interface this way.
     Although they can’t be edited from Weblate user-interface.